 As you begin - or continue - your journey as faculty, please consider the Brown Center as a resource for every phase of your career.
 Throughout this first year, the center will offer a series of workshops and mentoring opportunities designed to help you find your place.
 If you don't see what you need offered, please let us know.
-I also encourage you to use the faculty blog and social media to keep apprised of upcoming workshops, conferences, grant opportunities and much more.
-Some of our more popular programs are listed below.
+We also encourage you to use the Office of Faculty Engagement and Brown Center blogs to keep apprised of upcoming offerings, conferences, collaborations, grant opportunities and much more.